 How you choose to dress can bring potential benefits or adverse consequences.
 Think strategically, and use clothing to your advantage.

 Now, this is not a matter of how much you spend on clothing.
 Rather, it’s making the choice to dress thoughtfully and appropriately.
-It’s can be a form of visual graciousness that wins the respect and goodwill of others.
+It can serve as a form of visual graciousness that wins the respect and goodwill of others.
 It can inspire confidence and add to your persuasiveness.
 It can even be a form of protection.
 While there are factors influencing our lives that are beyond our control, this is one factor we can control to our advantage.
 Use it well! -SplurgeFrugal!